openwisp/openwisp-docs/user/django-settings.rst

 Editing Settings with Ansible-OpenWISP2
 ---------------------------------------

-The official ansible OpenWISP role provides many :doc:`configuration variables </ansible/user/role-variables>` which offer a convenient way to edit the most widely used settings of OpenWISP.
+The official ansible OpenWISP role provides many :doc:`role variables
+</ansible/user/role-variables>` which offer a convenient way to edit the
+most widely used settings of OpenWISP.

 However, not all the possible settings have a corresponding variable because doing so would be very costly to maintain and make the code more